caseykneale/ChemometricsTools.jl/README.md

 This package features dozens of regression performance metrics, and a few built in plots (Bland Altman, QQ, Interval Overlays etc) are included.
 The list of regression methods currently includes: CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, Regression Trees, Random Forest, Monotone Regression...
 More to come.
 Chemometricians love regressions!
 I've also added some convenience functions for univariate calibrations, standard addition experiments and some automated plot functions for them.

 ### Classification Modeling
 In-house classification encodings (one cold/one hot), and easy to retrieve global or multiclass performance statistics.
-ChemometricsTools currently includes: LDA/PCA with Gaussian discriminants, also Hierchical LDA, multinomial softmax/logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, Probabilistic Neural Networks, LinearPerceptrons, and more to come.
+ChemometricsTools currently includes: LDA/PCA with Gaussian discriminants, Hierchical LDA, SIMCA, multinomial softmax/logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, Probabilistic Neural Networks, LinearPerceptrons, and more to come.
 You can also conveniently dump classification statistics to LaTeX/CSV reports!

 ### Multiway/Multilinear Modeling
 I've been working to fulfill an obvious gap in the available tooling.
 Standard